What to do when your baby isn't napping well...

 If you'd like to improve your baby's napping, sometimes the best thing to do is have a few days at home and work on establishing a decent nap routine.
 If you want your baby to take that 2 hour lunch nap, you have to lock it in with their body clock first.

 5. Lower your expectations

-That almost sounds ridiculous and I don't mean accepting that your baby will never nap, but make sure your expectations are realistic for your baby's age and developmental stage.
+That almost sounds ridiculous, I know!
+I don't mean accepting that your baby will never nap, but make sure your expectations are realistic for your baby's age and developmental stage.
 It is not realistic to expect a 6 month old baby to have three 2-hour naps per day.
 Or to expect to sail through the 4 month regression period without encountering a single catnap.
-During nap transition periods or sleep regression in particular, sleep comes hard.
-Having totally realistic nap expectations will mean you're far less likely to let your little one's napping stress you out.
-(If you're unsure what to aim for nap-wise or what is realistic and "normal", click the link at the bottom of this article.)

 6. Head to the doctor

 I'm not being a hypochondriac, but almost every time my own children suddenly start napping badly, it's due to sickness.
 Babies get sick all the time and unlike our older children, they can't tell us their throat is sore or their ear aches.
 Sometimes, these illnesses might show no other outward symptoms and poor sleep is the only real indicator that something is amiss.